the Plastic Injection Molding Machine and the Insert Injection Molding Process

 Sub D Connectors, of course, are not the only insert molded parts.
 Common products are connectors with terminated ends, inserted grommets molded around inserted wires, antennas with coils as inserts, solenoid with winding as inserts, switches with contacts as inserts, sensors with circuit boards as inserts, and sockets with terminals as inserts.
 Your customer probably has a list of products he needs to have molded!

-A listing of insert molded parts would be endless.
+A listing of insert molding parts would be endless.
 Many mechanical, medical, and decorative parts would be included in this list.
 For example, you probably are standing on insert molded shoe soles, and you brush your teeth every morning with an insert molded toothbrush.

 So, you have decided to add insert molding to your production capabilities rather than subcontracting that work to other companies.
 Maybe, you need to increase your molding production because of increased orders.